Munakka, generally known as Kishmish or Sultana, is another term for raisins in Hindi.

 Munakkas, Kishmish, Sultana, Manuka or Raisins – call them whatever you want in your preferred language, but don’t forget to make them part of your diet.

 You won’t find many natural alternatives to this dry fruit that can offer so many benefits to your health.
 And most importantly, you don’t need to ask anyone about their positive and negative effects, if savored in limited quantity.

 It’s also an easily available dry fruit in most of the grocery stores and online food stores.
 In case you don’t find them nearby your house, you can visit Indian grocery shop and buy them in moderate quantities.

 Storage is not an issue with raisins.
-You can store them in airtight container and they will last long for an year or more.
+You can store them in an airtight container and they will last long for a year or more.

 So, enjoy the Munakkas and stay healthy!